fmhrs/mysql/order alpha numeric.md

-# 🛑 [note] this is old version,
-## have so many errors if you use it <br> you can check the new one in [here](https://github.com/fmhrs/mysql/blob/main/Ordering%20Like%20Windows%20Explorer%20Dose.md)
+# 🛑 [note] this is old version, you can found so many errors if you use it <br> you can check the new one in [here](https://github.com/fmhrs/mysql/blob/main/Ordering%20Like%20Windows%20Explorer%20Dose.md)

 ### CREATE FUNCTION  PATINDEX
 -- https://stackoverflow.com/questions/38315658/patindex-replacement-in-mysql